30 Pros and Cons of Living in Greenville NC

 Cons: Drawbacks of Living in Greenville, North Carolina

-4. Hurricane Risk and Extreme Weather
+4. Hurricane and Extreme Weather Risk

-6. No Major Airports Nearby
+6. Distance from Major Airports

 8. Limited High-End Retail and Shopping Variety

-9. Urban Sprawl and Environmental Concerns
+9. Urban Sprawl and Environmental Strain

-10. Educational Funding and Resource Gaps
+10. Education Funding Gaps

-11. Less Cultural Diversity
+11. Lower Cultural Diversity

-12. Pedestrian and Cyclist Infrastructure Gaps
+12. Pedestrian and Bicycle Infrastructure Gaps

-14. Fewer High-Paying Corporate Jobs
+14. Scarcity of High-Paying Corporate Jobs

-15. Seasonal Allergies and Pollen Levels
+15. Seasonal Allergies and Pollen

 FAQS